box/box-typescript-sdk-gen/docs/fileVersions.md

 This creates a new copy of the old version and puts it at the top of the versions history.
-The file will have the exact same contents as the older version, with the the same hash digest, &#x60;etag&#x60;, and name as the original.
+The file will have the exact same contents as the older version, with the the same hash digest, `etag`, and name as the original.

 Other properties such as comments do not get updated to their former values.

-Don&#x27;t use this endpoint to restore Box Notes, as it works with file formats such as PDF, DOC,
+Don't use this endpoint to restore Box Notes, as it works with file formats such as PDF, DOC,
 PPTX or similar.